 Andrew is the team’s techno-guru, and writes our breaking personal finance technology stories, keeping site readers up to date of forthcoming launches and product features.

-With the summer holidays just around the corner, it is important that families hiring a car for this year are insuring their vehicle before they fly in order to avoid extortionate charges.
+With the summer holidays just around the corner, it is important that families hiring a car for the year are insuring their vehicle before they fly in order to not be charged an extortionate amount.

 Nearly two million Brits will set off on their summer holidays soon, with almost 30% of British holidaymakers hiring a car at least once a year.